jameshfisher/jameshfisher.com/_posts/2018-01-10-what-is-a-random-oracle.md

 ---
-title: "What is a random oracle?"
+title: What is a random oracle?
+tags: []
 ---

 Here's one way to implement a hash function (in Go):